-As an editor, when it comes your manuscript, I strive not for perfection but for excellence.
+As an editor who is not a superhuman, when it comes to your manuscript, I move toward excellence, not perfection.

-Since 2017 I have judged, evaluated, edited, or proofread over 250 projects and manuscripts, and if you’re curious about the published titles and authors, jump over to view my list of edited titles published in nonfiction and fiction.
-Also, click here for a List of Completed Writing Projects.
-I also write marketing copy and ghostwrite/develop books for clients.
+Since 2017 I have judged, evaluated, edited, or proofread over 250 projects and manuscripts, and if you’re curious about the published titles and authors, jump over to view my list of edited titles, published in the following portfolios:

 - Cathryn Swallia, writing as C.F.
 Gannett.
-Historical romance fiction, ACFW’s First Impressions.
-2018; Historical fiction, third place in WCCW’s First Page contest.
-2019
+Historical fiction romance category, ACFW’s First Impressions, (2018, semi-finalist); Historical fiction, third place in West Coast Christian Writer’s First Page Contest, 2019

 Fair question, and I’m glad you asked!
 Just like every book doesn’t fit on every shelf, every editor may not be a good fit for every writer.
 I may not be the right editor for you and your project, and that’s okay!
 If we’re not a great fit, then I’ll help you find an editor who is!

 - A great editor will believe in you, your work, and your message.